 The main goal of the paper was to construct a confidence interval for the ratio of quantiles of the Dagum distribution.
-According to the best knowledge of the Authors such confidence interval was never constructed.
+According to the best knowledge of the Authors, such a confidence interval has never been constructed.
 The confidence interval we propose is asymptotic.
 The first reason for such an approach is lack of finite sample results on the distribution of the ratio of sample quantiles for the Dagum model.
 Unfortunately, the distribution of the ratio of sample quantiles derived by Maswadah ([13]) was found to be analytically untractable.
 The second reason for considering asymptotics was that in practise the samples of income are really of large sizes.
 In a short simulation study it has been shown that sample size of 1000 may be treated as large enough to do asymptotics.